 Finally, we come to guapeo.
 Guapeo refers to the verbal encouragement that the audience, or another musician, will give to someone performing.
 (In flamenco, if I may be permitted to digress again, it is called jaleo.)
 In many forms of classical music including “Western,” Persian, and southern Indian, you are expected to keep quiet in a performance out of respect for the performers.
 But in other musical forms including Afro-Peruvian, silence indicates a LACK of respect, or at least a lack of appreciation.
 Guapeo is important to the performers – something to remember next time you go to a show!

 Palomino Productions is the production arm of independent filmmaker Eve A. Ma.
-Through Palomino Productions, Ma has produced and directed quite a few documentaries, but also a feature-length (one hour) drama called Domino: Caught in the Crisis (Dominó: agarrado por la crisis) , which was released in 2014.
+Through Palomino Productions, Ma has produced and directed many documentaries, and also a feature-length (one hour) drama called Domino: Caught in the Crisis (Dominó: agarrado por la crisis) , which was released in 2014.

-Ma's documentaries include a series about world music and dance.
-So far, three have been released: A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz; Of Beauty & Deities: Music & Dance of India; and Pearls from the Sea: Music & Dance of Tahiti.
+Ma's documentaries include a series about world music and dance, of which three have been released: A Zest for Life: Afro-Peruvian Rhythms, a Source of Latin Jazz; Of Beauty & Deities: Music & Dance of India; and Pearls from the Sea: Music & Dance of Tahiti.
 Even other work includes experimental shorts shot in Spain and the United States.

 and the “hatajos” that practice in her home in El Carmen, Peru